fatso83/retry-dynamic-import/docs/README.md

 - ✅ unit tests
 - ✅ support non-Chromium browsers (like Firefox)
+- ✅ tree shakeable (does not pull in React if you just use the non-react bits)
 - ❌ cache previous resolutions

 ## Why not just catch a failure and reload the page?